 Taking liquids on flights

 Firstly, we need to look at the container and the amount of CBD you wish to take away with you.
 If you’re going to have carry-on luggage then you will need to make sure it is below 100ml like the rest of your toiletries.
-The reason why there may be some confusion with CBD is that medicine, when prescribed by a doctor, is not limited to the 100ml regulations.
+The reason why there may be some confusion with CBD is that when medicine is prescribed by a doctor is not limited to the 100ml regulations.

 What the UK says about flying with CBD